dfci/cbioportal-frontend/README.md

 rm -rf node_modules
 ```

-To install all app and dev dependencies
+To install all app, and dev dependencies
 ```
 yarn install --frozen-lockfile
 ```